Free, custom templates.

 Passepartout, Photo Frame or Shadow Box.
 Glue-less, hollow, double-walled tray.
 Create a photo frame for your photo‘s with a posh, wide and deep frame.
 Enter the dimension of the “inner space“ (the size of the picture or object to display), together with how thick and wide you‘d like the border of the frame to be.
 The eventual model will be larger, because of the width of border of the frame.
 The model can be constructed without using glue, although a bit of glue won‘t hurt.

 A simple, economic yet charming shape for packing items like vouchers, jewelry or clothing.
 Do not make the pillow pack too thick, or the paper will tear when you fold the ends﹕ keep the width at least twice as long as the height.
 Once folded, the widht and length will be slightly smaller then the values entered because of the curves of the cardboard.

 All five so-called Platonic Solids.
 The Platonic Solids are the five regular convex polyhedra.
 The Cube is the most famous one, of course, although he likes to be called “hexahedron” among friends.
+Also the other platonic solids are named after the number of faces (or hedra) they have.
+I.e. Tetrahedron, Octahedron, Dodecahedron, Icosahedron.
+(Now you know how to count in classical Greek, too!)
 There is only parameter：the diameter of the midsphere.
 The midsphere is the sphere from the center of the object that touches all the edges exactly in middle.